Setup an HTTPS-enabled web server with httpd

 domain key "/etc/ssl/private/httpd.rocks.key"

-domain full chain certificate "/etc/ssl/httpd.rocks.fullchain.pem"
+domain full chain certificate "/etc/ssl/httpd.rocks.crt"

 sign with letsencrypt